Upgrade (film): Production

 The film was originally titled STEM.
 Whannell wrote the first draft at least six years before making the film.
 Principal photography on the film began in March 2017 in Whannell's hometown of Melbourne.
 The chase scene taking place on the southern section of the Craigieburn bypass Hume Freeway (M31) goes the opposite direction to what would have been normal traffic flow to appear that it was filmed in a left hand drive country.
 Editing took place in Sydney.

 Logan Marshall-Green based Grey's movement while under STEM's control on that of the character Zenyatta in the video game Overwatch.

 Cinematographer Stefan Duscio shot the film with Arri Alexa XT and Alexa Mini cameras and Panavision C- and E-Series anamorphic lenses.
 The unusual camerawork during the fight scenes was achieved by attaching a phone to Marshall-Green and having the Alexa Mini track the gyroscope of the phone.

 Release

 After premiering on 10 March 2018 at South by Southwest and winning the Midnighters Award, the film was released on 1 June in the United States, and 14 June in Australia by Blumhouse Tilt.

-Upgrade is set up for retail in 2 packages, Blu-ray with Digital HD & DVD on 28 August 2018.
+Upgrade is set up for retail in two packages, Blu-ray with Digital HD and DVD on 28 August 2018.

+The film received a 4k Ultra HD + Blu-ray release on 4 July 2023.

 Reception

 Box office

-In the United States, Upgrade was released on 1 June 2018, alongside Adrift and Action Point, and was projected to gross around $3 million from 1,457 theaters in its opening weekend.
+In the United States and Canada, Upgrade was released on 1 June 2018, alongside Adrift and Action Point, and was projected to gross around $3 million from 1,457 theaters in its opening weekend.
 It ended up debuting slightly above estimates with $4.6 million and finished sixth at the box office.
 It was the second best opening for a BH Tilt film, after The Darkness' $4.95 million in 2016.
 It made $2.2 million in its second weekend, finishing ninth.